Ananias and Sapphira give an offering

 - 5:14 Even so, more and more people believed what they were hearing and seeing—crowds of men and women.

-- 5:15 Outsiders were so convinced of this that they would take their sick out into the streets and lay them on cots and mats, hoping that Peter might walk by and his mere shadow would fall on them and heal them.
+- 5:15 They even took their sick out into the streets and laid them on cots and mats, hoping that Peter might walk by and his mere shadow would fall on them and heal them.